-- How can the performance results be used to further the goal of high-quality, efficient healthcare? - Do the benefits of the measure outweigh any notential unintended consequences?
+- How can the performance results be used to further the goal of high-quality, efficient healthcare? - Do the benefits of the measure outweigh any potential unintended consequences?

-Do the benefits of the measure ou CWCIGIT UTTY potential annitent aca conseq defices: Preliminary rating for Usability and use: ☐ High ☐ Moderate □ Low ☑ Insufficient RATIONALE: The developer did not discuss any progress on improvement.
+Preliminary rating for Usability and use: High Moderate Low Insufficient

-Committee Pre-evaluation Comments:
+RATIONALE: The developer did not discuss any progress on improvement.

-Criteria 4: Usability and Use
+Committee Pre-evaluation Comments: Criteria 4: Usability and Use